 Protein is also the most thermogenic macronutrient, or the macronutrient we burn the most calories turning into usable energy.
 Interestingly, we burn as much as 25-35% of the energy we consume from protein, turning it into usable fuel (ATP) and muscle protein synthesis.
 Hence, rather than feeling cold, tired and lethargic, eating enough protein can keep our metabolism in full gear.

 How Much Protein Should I Be Eating to Lose Weight?

-That said, it can be challenging to consume this much protein and still maintain a consistent caloric deficit if you’re targeting weight loss.
+It can be challenging to consume this much protein and maintain a consistent caloric deficit if you’re targeting weight loss.
 Although it’s desirable to get at least 1.8 g/kg LBM, we usually suggest working up to 1.4 g/kg LBM before you start trying to lose weight.

 The table below shows what the minimum protein intakes look like for men and women based on height.
-Once start consistently consuming a minimum of this much protein, you can begin dialling back energy from dietary fat and carbs.
+Once you consistently consume a minimum of this much protein, you can begin dialling back energy from dietary fat and carbs.

 If you’re struggling with where to start, you may enjoy our four-week Macros Masterclass.
 Here, we walk our Optimisers through dialling up their protein and fibre intakes while dialling back their fat and carb intakes so they can find the protein intake that suits their goals and preferences.

-For more detail on determining the ideal protein intake, check out Protein – Optimal vs Acceptable Macronutrient Distribution Range (AMDR)and How Much Protein Should You Eat to Lose Weight?
+For more details on determining the ideal protein intake, check out Protein – Optimal vs Acceptable Macronutrient Distribution Range (AMDR)and How Much Protein Should You Eat to Lose Weight?

 Protein and Blood Sugar Management for Diabetes